Tennessee Math Tournament

 Q: How difficult is the exam?

 A: The competition is tailored to students of all levels of experience with mathematics.
-The problem difficulty will range from early AMC 8 to late AIME.
+The problem difficulty will range from early AMC 8 to mid-AIME.

 Q: How much does it cost to attend?